signaldust/bunny-jit/README.md

 We treat redundant `phi`s as "dead code" so the DCE pass serves a dual purpose: it also performs "dataflow analysis" when it figures out which `phi`s it should get rid of.
-A `phi` is considered "dead" if there is only one non-`phi` value reachable from the (often cyclic) graph of source values.
-We resolve all the cycles and drop the `phi` unless we find at least two real (non-`phi`) values.
+A `phi` is considered "dead" if there is only one actual value reachable (ie. alternatives are the same or simple `phi` cycles).
-We do this whenever DCE runs.
 We also find dominators for CSE-purposes.

 The Fold pass can fold constants.
 It doesn't explicitly "propagate" anything, but because the only way to know anything (is a constant?) about source operands